Calendar of Events

 10:00 AM10:00

-CinemaSF is proud to announce that our Saturday & Sunday morning POPCORN PALACE movie screenings at the 4 STAR will be presented FREE OF CHARGE in 2025!
+CinemaSF is proud to announce that our Saturday & Sunday morning POPCORN PALACE movie screenings at the 4 STAR will continue to be presented FREE OF CHARGE in 2026!

 Thanks to an incredibly generous grant we will be showing you fantastic family-friendly movies every weekend at 10:00 AM!
 Perfect for everything from birthday get-togethers to casual stop-ins, so bring the whole family over to the 4 STAR THEATER for community movies together.